ZARTS: On Zero-order Optimization for Neural Architecture Search: Experiments

+The results of three variants of ZARTS, including the best and mean performance among four independent searches, are illustrated in Table~\ref{tab:zarts_variants}.
+We search for 50 epochs by each variant and train the discovered architectures for 600 epochs.
+The search and evaluation settings are introduced in Appendix~\ref{supp:sec:experiment_settings}.
+Specifically, GZAS outperforms GDAS by 0.3\% with similar search cost, only 0.3 GPU-day.
+P-ZARTS outperforms P-DARTS by 0.15\% and even surpasses ZARTS due to the handcrafted criteria in P-DARTS: setting the number of skip connection operations as 2.
+MergeZARTS achieves state-of-the-art performance with low search cost (0.5 GPU-day).
+We analyze that the weight merge technique among convolutions in MergeNAS reduces the redundant network weights $\bm{\omega}$, which alleviates the training difficulty for supernet and thus makes $\bm{\omega}^*(\bm{\alpha})$ more accurate after $M$ iterations of gradient descent.

-\section{Further Discussion}
+\subsection{Further Discussion}

-ZARTS opens new possible space for future work at least in the following aspects: i) We have incorporated the three adopted zero-order solvers in Table~\ref{tab:optim_functions}, which suggests new solvers may also be readily reused to improve ZARTS, e.g., in a way of AutoML that automatically determines the suited solver given specific tasks or datasets.
-In contrast, this feature is not allowed in DARTS as there is little option for the gradient-descent solver. ii) Since ZARTS can be seen as a gradient-free counterpart to DARTS, which in fact also requires the same exhaustive GPU memory as DARTS, memory-efficient techniques ,e.g., single-path NAS ROME~\citep{rome} can also be adopted to reduce the memory cost as well as the computation cost in the search process.
+As verified by our experiments, ZARTS has opened possible space for future work at least in the following aspects: i) We have incorporated the three adopted zero-order solvers in Table~\ref{tab:optim_functions}, which suggests new solvers may also be readily reused to improve ZARTS, e.g., in the way of AutoML that automatically determines the suited solver given specific tasks or datasets.
+In contrast, this feature is not allowed in DARTS as there is little option for the gradient-descent solver. ii) ZARTS discards the differentiability assumption and proposes to search by gradient-free algorithms, providing a new method to search for the targets whose gradients are intractable or hard to obtain, e.g., FLOPs and latency. iii) We derive three ZARTS variants from DARTS variants to speed up the search process, among which GZAS and MergeZARTS can also reduce the GPU memory requirements, making it possible to search on more complex search spaces or tasks, e.g., object detection and segmentation.